hifiberry/hifiberry-dsp/doc/restapi.md

 - `format`: Always "md5" indicating the checksum algorithm used

 **Notes:**
-- The checksum is calculated directly from DSP memory (not cached) to ensure it reflects the current state
+- The checksum is calculated from DSP memory and cached for performance.
+The cache is automatically cleared when a new DSP program is installed
 - This can be compared with profile checksums to verify the correct program is loaded
 - Useful for debugging profile loading issues and ensuring program integrity